-We are proud to announce the first recipients of the Jane Walker • IFundWomen First Women Grant Program, supporting those on the journey towards the next first and creating more opportunities for women to achieve their goals.
+We are proud to announce the recipients of the Jane Walker • IFundWomen First Women Grant Program, supporting those on the journey towards the next first and creating more opportunities for women to achieve their goals.
 These qualified, groundbreaking entrepreneurs have been hand-selected by some of the most iconic First Women across Entertainment & Film, Sports, Journalism, and Music.
 Learn more and support these founders below!

 Selected by First Women Icon, Billie Jean King, as a recipient for this program, Trix is a global media platform for and by women that counters gender bias and fosters connection through journalism, thought leadership, and member benefits.